angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 | 3. `mixedReadWrite`   | Use this phase to read from and write to the DOM simultaneously. **Never** use this phase if it is possible to divide the work among the other phases instead. |
 | 4. `read`             | Use this phase to **read** from the DOM. **Never** write to the DOM in this phase. |

-According to the docs, you should prefer using the `read` and `write` phases over the `earlyRead` and `mixedReadWrite` phases when possible, to avoid performance degradation.
+[According to the docs](https://next.angular.dev/api/core/afterRenderEffect), you should prefer using the `read` and `write` phases over the `earlyRead` and `mixedReadWrite` phases when possible, to avoid performance degradation.

+To summarise this, with `afterRenderEffect()` you can do the following in the four phases:
+1. **earlyRead**: Read DOM properties before writes.
+2. **write**: Execute DOM write operations.
+3. **mixedReadWrite**: Allows for combined reads and writes but should be used sparingly!
+4. **read**: Execute DOM reads after writes are completed.
+5. ...and you can pass on a value (or an object) from one phase to the next.

+As mentionend before, there is also a second signature of `afterRenderEffect()` that accepts a single callback.
+This function registers an effect to run after rendering is complete, specifically during the `mixedReadWrite` phase.
+However, the Angular documentation recommends specifying an explicit phase for the effect whenever possible to avoid potential performance issues.
+Therefore, we won't cover this signature in our article, as its usage is not recommended.

+Let’s look at an example to demonstrate these phases.

+### Example for `afterRenderEffect()` ???
+TODO

 ## Migration Guide: From Angular Lifecycle Hooks to Signal-Based Reactivity

-With Angular 19, we're witnessing the Angular team’s broader vision of Signal-based Components start to take shape.
+With Angular 19, the Angular team's broader vision of signal-based components is slowly taking shape.
 The long-term goal here is to eventually phase out all traditional lifecycle hooks, except for `ngOnInit` and `ngOnDestroy`.

-The recent addition of `effect()` and `afterRenderEffect()` showcases how Angular is moving in this direction.
+The addition of `effect()` and `afterRenderEffect()` showcases how Angular is moving in this direction.
-These reactivity tools are more intuitive for managing component state changes and post-render interactions, gradually making other lifecycle hooks redundant.
+These effects are more intuitive for managing component state changes and post-render interactions, gradually making the old lifecycle hooks redundant.
-For instance, `afterRenderEffect()` is designed to handle tasks traditionally managed by `ngAfterViewInit` and `ngAfterViewChecked`, allowing developers to write more predictable and declarative code.
+For instance, `afterRenderEffect()` is designed to handle tasks traditionally managed by `ngAfterViewInit` and `ngAfterViewChecked`.

 This approach has been in the pipeline for some time.
 In April 2023, Angular’s team outlined this trajectory in their [RFC #49682](https://github.com/angular/angular/discussions/49682).
-The document proposed the introduction of `afterRenderEffect()` as part of a roadmap to replace Angular’s current change detection and lifecycle management, moving away from imperative lifecycle hooks to a cleaner, more reactive pattern.
+The document proposed the introduction of `afterRenderEffect()` as part of a roadmap to replace Angular’s current change detection, moving away from imperative lifecycle hooks to a cleaner, more reactive pattern.

 Migrating from Angular lifecycle hooks to `effect()` and `afterRenderEffect()` is straightforward:
-- **ngOnInit / ngOnChanges** → `effect()`: Handles state or signal-based logic.
+- **ngOnInit / ngOnChanges** → `effect()`: Handles signal-based logic and other state.
 - **ngAfterViewInit / ngAfterViewChecked** → `afterRenderEffect()`: Manages DOM manipulations post-render.

 Or to put it another way, here’s a direct mapping: